 After all these expenses, florists end up losing money on nearly every online sale.
 Typically, they end up collecting 70% or less of the original sale.
 This results in below-average quality products that are rushed and tarnishes their reputation.

-Support your local florist by buying directly from them to make sure that you’re getting the freshest flowers, and that the full amount you’re spending is going toward your floral design.
+Now more than ever before is the time to support your local florist by buying directly from them to ensure you’re getting the freshest flowers and that the full amount you’re spending is going toward your floral design.

 “Yes!
 I want to do that, but how?”